10 Annex 3: Horizon and layer designations

 • visible even in moist state,

-• has a calcium carbonate equivalent of ≥ 5% higher (absolute, related to the fine earth plus accumulations of secondary carbonates of any size and any cementation class) than that of an underlying layer and no lithic discontinuity between the two layers
+• has a calcium carbonate equivalent of ≥ 5% higher (absolute, related to the fine earth plus accumulations of secondary carbonates of any size and any cementation class) than that of the underlying layer and no lithic discontinuity between the two layers

 [k like German Karbonat].